Snowflake-Labs/streamlit-oss-to-sis-bootstrap/docs/explore_dataset.md

 # Exploring the Penguins Dataset with Streamlit

-In this chapter, we'll explore the Penguins dataset{:target=_blank} and use it as a base to build an interactive ML application using Streamlit.
+In this chapter, we'll explore the [Penguins dataset](https://github.com/dataprofessor/data/blob/master/penguins_cleaned.csv{:target=_blank} and use it as a base to build an interactive ML application using Streamlit.

 By the end of this chapter you will,